Skip to Content

 export default class UserController { @get('{id}') static getUser = procedure({ params: z.object({ id: z.string().uuid() }), output: z.object({ id: z.string(), name: z.string() }), }).handle(async (req, { id }) => { return UserService.getUser(id); }); }

-Codegen reads the emitted schema and produces a fetch-powered client with matching types:
+Codegen reads the emitted schema and produces a fetch-powered client that mirrors the .fn() signature:

 import { UserRPC } from 'vovk-client'; const user = await UserRPC.getUser({ params: { id: '123' } });